Viscously Spreading Accretion Disks around Black Holes: Implications for TDEs, LFBOTs and other Transients

 \section{Introduction}

 Tidal disruption events (TDEs) are a laboratory to study the nature of accretion disks around compact objects.
 A TDE occurs when a star passes too close to a massive black hole (BH), such that it is torn apart by the BH's strong tidal forces \citep{hills1975,rees_tidal_1988} producing a bright multiband electromagnetic transient.
 The early time emission in TDEs is still uncertain theoretically, primarily because of uncertainties in how the highly elliptical stellar debris stream circularizes \citep{hayasaki+2013,dai+2013,shiokawa+2015,bonnerot+2016,metzger_bright_2016,svirski_elliptical_2017,lu_bonnerot2020}.
 In addition, the fallback is initially super-Eddington for BHs with $M_\bullet \lesssim 10^7 M_\odot$, which inhibits the cooling needed for the stellar debris to become tightly bound to the BH.
-However, at sufficiently late-times the emission in TDEs is likely dominated by emission from an initially compact geometrically thin, optically thick accretion flow that viscously spreads to larger radii over time \citep{cannizzo}.
+However, at sufficiently late-times the thermal emission in TDEs is likely dominated by an initially compact geometrically thin, optically thick accretion flow that viscously spreads to larger radii over time \citep{cannizzo}.

 Observations indicate that the optical/UV emission from TDEs undergoes a late-time plateau, which has been interpreted as a signature of the emergence of the canonical accretion disk predicted by theoretical models \citep{van_velzen_late-time_2019}.
 Recent efforts have fit theoretical models to these late-time observations, as they can provide a unique probe of accretion disk angular momentum transport and the BH mass function in otherwise quiescent galaxies \citep{wen2020,mummery_balbus2020,wen2023,cao_rapidly_2023,mummery_fundamental_2023,mummery_fitting_2025}.

 The physics of spreading disks around BHs is relevant whenever a relatively compact disk is formed quickly, i.e., on timescales less than a viscous time.
 This includes a wide range of applications beyond those of parabolic TDEs.
 For example, some theoretical models for luminous fast blue optical transients \citep[LFBOTs;][]{drout+2014,ho+2023} have invoked mergers of a star and a stellar mass BH \citep{soker_diversity_2019,Metzger2022,Klencki2025,Tsuna2025}.
 Such models also generically predict late-time emission from a spreading accretion disk formed in the merger.
 There is indeed evidence for a slowly fading optical-UV source years after the prototypical LFBOT AT2018cow \citep{sun2022,Chen2023,inkenhaag2023,inkenhaag2025}.